 Ogura Yokan: A Japanese Sweet Azuki Red Bean Cake

 “Yokan (羊羹)” is one of the most common Wagashi (traditional Japanese sweets) whose origin is said to date back to about 700 years ago.

 Ogura Yokan (小倉羊羹)

-As a matter of fact, they are very similar in taste, texture, and appearance.
-So in addition to checking the ingredient lists of the two, I did some online research and found out that “Ogura (小倉)” in Ogura Yokan probably refers to “Ogura An (小倉餡)“.
+After sampling, in addition to checking ingredient lists of the two, I researched online and found out that “Ogura (小倉)” in the name of Ogura Yokan probably stands for “Ogura An (小倉餡)“.

 In brief, it seems that Ogura Yokan is made with Ogura An (chunky Azuki red bean paste) or the like, while Neri Yokan is made with Koshi An or smooth Azuki red bean paste.